Sometimes, a new financial product or service comes to market and immediately takes the world by storm.

 - Automatic savings: You can opt for every debt card transaction to round up to the nearly dollar.
 This money is then moved into your Savings Account, allowing you to save without any hassle.

 You’re likely to agree that the benefits of Chime far outweigh any potential disadvantages, but it’s still important to be aware of these.

-- No physical locations: The only way to bank is online.
-Right now, there’s no plans for Chime to offer in-person service.
+- No physical locations: Right now, there’s no plans for Chime to offer in-person service.

 - Mobile payment limitations: For now, you’re only able to pay people via the mobile payment program when both individuals have a Chime spending account.

 Chime Frequently Asked Questions (FAQs)